-Editor's Note: This story originally appeared on Living on the Cheap.
+Editor's Note: This story originally appeared on Surviving and Thriving.

 If you are in the market for a new or used car, these car shopping apps will help you find the best deal and save money.

 What I love about these hand-held tools is that you can use them to find a better price than a dealer is offering you even while you are inside the dealership, and then use that to negotiate a better deal.
 Plus, the car shopping apps have interactive features that the websites don’t have.

 All of the apps included in this article can be downloaded for free, unless indicated otherwise.

 Get the best price on a new sedan, truck or minivan with our favorite apps that help you shop for cars.

 The AutoTrader app lets you search for new, used and certified pre-owned cars near you via GPS, or by a particular type of engine or transmission, such as an eco-boost engine or a 6-speed with a sport shift.

 Useful feature: You can scan the VIN (vehicle identification number) barcode on a vehicle you like to find its history of ownership or a similar car nearby.
 The AutoTrader app is available for both Apple and Android devices.

 The Blinker app helps you save time and money by putting you in control of every step.
 Sellers use image-recognition technology, meaning you get updated photos of every vehicle.